tymyrddin/red-app/source/docs/techniques/access.md

-# Application logic errors and broken access control vulnerabilities
+# Application logic errors and broken access control

 Application logic errors and broken access control vulnerabilities are a different beast.
 These are not about patterns.
 Developers take decisions in the code, and after processing them, they have a result.
 When they do that, they think about just the possible options they have from design.